coreykirkland/metaMAG_BETA/README.md

 ## metaMAG Visualisation:
-* Scripts for the analysis and visualisation of data from metaMAG_genome module
+* Scripts for the analysis and visualisation of data from the **metaMAG_genome** module

 ## 1. metaMAG_visualisation_setup
-* Combines data produced during metaMAG_genome with KEGG information (selected KOs and all KOs) and MAG classification.
+* Combines data produced during metaMAG_genome with KEGG information (selected KOs and all KOs from the KEGG database) and MAG classification.
-* Run this script once to setup files required for below scripts:
+* Run this script once to setup files required for the below visualisation scripts.
-* Requires a table of MAG classification
+* Requires a table of MAG classification - see example using GTAB.

 ##### Usage:
 ```